spineo/RGButterflyDocs/Programming.md

 ### App Design

 Several months were spend on the _App Design_.
-The process essentially involved four sequential steps:
+The sequential process I followed is shown below:

-1. ___Design the initial Wire Diagram___: The 'Wire Diagram' was a schematic on a large whiteboard drawn using dry erase markers.
-While the diagram did not take long to complete (maybe about an hour) it was the result of weeks of brainstorming and successfully captured my initial vision.
+1. ___Design the initial Wire Diagram___: The 'Wire Diagram' was a schematic drawn on a large whiteboard.
+While the initial diagram did not take long to complete (maybe about an hour) it was the result of weeks of brainstorming and successfully captured my vision.
+I would often tweak the drawing as I worked out my main features.

-2. ___Detail the Main Features___: This step involved jotting down in a spreadsheet the key features I wanted to implement.
+2. ___Detail the Main Features___: This step involved writting down in a spreadsheet the key features I wanted to implement.
 I often refered to this document while implementing the _Proof of Concept (POC)_ outlined below.

-2. ___Implement a Proof of Concept___: My first questions was _Can the key features be implemented and produce the expected results?_ The best way to find out was to implement a simple POC that integrated a number of features and especially the _Match Algorithms_.
-The POC was targetted to run on my _iPad_ and, though buggy, it generated the results I expected and lay the ground work for the next step.
+2. ___Implement a Proof of Concept___: My first questions was _Can the key features be implemented and produce the expected results?_ The best way to find out was to implement a simple POC that integrated a number of key features, among them the _Match Algorithms_.
+My target was an _iPad_ App and, despite a few bugs, it generated the results I hoped for and lay down the ground work for the next step.

-3. ___Design the Prototype and Mockups___: By now I just about knew exactly what I wanted but instead of diving into the implementation, I decided that creating a prototype and mockups would allow me to more easily tweek with the UI and function without incurring the development overhead.
+3. ___Design the Prototype and Mockups___: By now I just about knew exactly what I wanted but instead of diving into the implementation, I was hoping that creating a prototype and mockups would allow me to more easily set up the UI, Control, and Navigation for a "finished" App without the time expenditure generally involved in developing.
 For this I turned to [___AppCooker___](https://itunes.apple.com/us/app/appcooker-prototyping-mockup-studio-for-ios/id418861662?mt=8), a prototyping/mockup App for the iPad.
 The $20 I invested on this App was well worth the cost.
-The tool allowed me to create the interactive framework that I was looking for while laying out many of the UI elements that eventually made it to the App.
-Even though I spent several weeks prototyping, the end result provided the foundation I would use as guideline to implement the App.
+The tool allowed me to lay out the various controllers and UI elements in a way similar to an XCode _storyboard_ and simulate the App interactive _segues_ and _navigation_.
+Even though the mockups took several weeks to complete the finished framework served as an invaluable reference that helped, without a doubt, speed up the development process.

 ### Data Model